 For years I thought I had to wait until I was “ready.”
 To start working out … eat better … finally launch the business I dreamed about.

 Then I said, “Screw it, I’m just gonna start.”

 My life has changed in ways I couldn’t even imagine as a result.

 Yours will too, if you stop waiting/wishing/hoping and just start.

 Most people accept their fate and blame circumstance for their misfortunes.
+They play it safe and never question the status quo.
 They live a life of fear disguised as comfort.
-They play it safe and never question the status quo.
+They’re “busy,” yet can never seem to find time for themselves.

-You have to get out of your comfort zone and take those first couple steps though.
+You have to take those first couple steps though.